uhm-descartes/ee342/morea/bernoulli/module-bernoulli.md

 morea_sort_order: 71
 ---

-Bernoulli and friends.
-The picture is Pascal's triangle made of binomial coefficients, whose eponymous random variable captures independent Bernoulli trials.
+Bernoulli and Binomial random variables.
+The picture is Pascal's triangle made of binomial coefficients, eponymous with the random variable that captures number of successes in a fixed number of independent Bernoulli trials.